geneontology/exp-simple-report-generation/README.md

 This is an experimental GH Actions-based report runner.

-As it stands now (and this is an early experimental mess) what we have is:
+As it stands now (and this still a bit of a mess) what we have is:

-* when a ticket is opened
+* when an issue is opened
-* multiple workflows are triggered
+* multiple GH workflows are triggered
-* if a workflow matches the label on the ticket, it continues (otherwise skipped)
+* if a workflow matches the label on the issue, it continues (otherwise skipped)
 * a matching workflow
   * greps out GO terms from the issue _body_.
   * makes annotation TSVs for the matched terms
   * puts them into a reports/ directory for the opened issue number
   * commits the reports back into `main`

-## Current reports
+## Current reports by label

 ### direct\_ann\_to\_list\_of\_terms